gvwilson/thirdbit/_posts/2021/2021-04-17-nine-weeks-off.md

     which teaches software design by building small versions of the tools programmers use themselves.
     Comments and feedback would be very welcome.

--   Turned a pile of notes into a rough draft of *[Building Software Together](https://buildtogether.tech/)*, which is a guide for undergraduates embarking on their first team software project.
+-   Turned a pile of notes into a rough draft of *Building Tech Together*, which is a guide for undergraduates embarking on their first team software project.
     The sections on security and fairness are still unsatisfying, but I hope it's useful,